• Skip to primary navigation

 Rules of Thumb are like Urban Myths or like a bad game of ‘Telephone’.
 The actual message gets totally distorted over time.

-The correct statement is not about the observed in each cell.
-Those can be less than 5.
-It’s the EXPECTED count that needs to be >5 per cell*.
+The correct statement is not about the actual number of observations in each cell.
+Those can be fewer than 5.
+It’s the expected number of observations that needs to be > 5 per cell*.

 Why is this important?